 c) the Board had taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act 2013 forsafeguarding the assets of the company and for preventing and detecting fraud and otherirregularities;

-d) the Board had prepared the annual accounts on a going concern basis;
+d) the Board had prepared the annual accounts on a going concern basis; and

-e) the Board had laid down internal financial controls to be followed by the Companyand that such internal financial controls are adequate and were operating effectively; and
+e) the Board had laid down internal financial controls to be followed by the companyand that such internal financial controls are adequate and were operating effectively and

 f) the Board had devised proper systems to ensure compliance with the provisions of allapplicable laws and that such systems were adequate and operating effectively.

 29. AUDITORS INCLUDING COST AUDITORS SECRETARIAL AUDITOR:

-The Board on recommendation of Audit Committee has appointed M/s Dhananjay V. Joshi& Associates Cost Accountants (Firm Registration No.000030) as Cost Auditors of theCompany to audit the cost records of the company for the financial year 2016-17 for aremuneration of Rs.
+The Board on recommendation of Audit Committee has appointed M/s Dhananjay V. Joshi& Associates Cost Accountants (Firm Registration No.000030) as Cost Auditors of theCompany to audit the cost records of the company for the financial year 2017-18 for aremuneration of Rs.
 275000/- (Rupees Two lakhs seventy five thousands only) plus taxesas applicable and reimbursement of out of pocket expenses .
 As required under theCompanies Act 2013 a resolution seeking Members approval for the remuneration payable tothe Cost Auditor forms part of the Notice convening the 9th Annual Generalmeeting of the Company.

 Pursuant to section 204 of the Companies Act 2013 and rules made thereunder theCompany has appointed M/s BS & Company Company Secretaries LLP (Firm Registration NoAAE-0638.) to carry out secretarial Audit of the Company.
-The secretarial audit Reportenclosed as Annexure D and forming integral part of this Report.
+The secretarial audit Report isenclosed as Annexure G and forming an integral part of this Report.
 There are no auditqualifications or reservations or adverse comments for the year under review.

 30. PARTICULARS OF EMPLOYEES AND RELATED DISCLOSURES:

 Your Directors thank the various Government and other statutory bodies for thecontinued help and co-operation extended by them to your Company.
 The Directors alsogratefully acknowledge all stakeholders of the Company viz. customers members dealersvendors banks and other business partners for the excellent support received from themduring the year.
 The Directors place on record their sincere appreciation to all employeesof the Company for their unstinted commitment and continued contribution to the Company.